git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

 If you want to run Git from outside the shells, add `C:\msys64\cmd` to your `PATH`, e.g. by using *Edit environment variables for your account* from the Start menu.
 It has to come before any other entry pointing inside your MSYS2 installation.
 If you have installed your MSYS2 into a different directory, correct the path accordingly.

+To integrate with the Windows Credential Manager, install the package `git-credential-manager`, then tell git to use it with

+        git config --global credential.helper manager

 #### Troubleshooting